afni/afni/doc/afni_sphinx/tutorials/fatcat_prep/fatcat_prep.rst

     * to allow the DWIs to be viewed, quality-checked and filtered according to the user's judgment (e.g., remove dropout volumes or those with heavy motion distortion);

+    * to filter volume, gradient and bvalue files of a given data set simultaneously;

     * to process dual phase encoded DWI data sets (i.e., when AP-PA data are present) in parallel, in order to maintain matched